This policy applies to all websites owned by Community IT Services, as follows:

 Email at email@example.com

-Information on the Data Protection Act 1998 is also on the Data Protection Commissioner’s website at https://www.gov.uk/data-protection
+Information on the Data Protection Act 2018 (GDPR) is also on the Information Commissioner’s website at https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/

 Use of the Online Shopping portion of this Site for purchasing products and services is subject to our Terms and Conditions.
 Links to our partner websites for the purposes of online shopping are covered by our partner’s Terms and Conditions, details of which may be obtained via the partner website.